 Retirement benefits for UTC executives are provided through the UTC Employee Retirement Plan and the UTC Pension Preservation Plan ("PPP"), each of which is a defined benefit retirement plan with both a traditional final average earnings ("FAE") formula and, for newer participants, a cash balance formula.
-In combination, the plans' FAE formula provides an annual benefit payment equal to 2% of earnings for each year of service up to a maximum of 20 years, plus 1% of earnings for each year of service up to a maximum of 50%.
+In combination, the plans' FAE formula provides an annual benefit payment equal to 2% of earnings for each year of service up to a maximum of 20 years, plus 1% of earnings for each year of service thereafter, minus 1.5% of the executive's Social Security benefits for each year of service up to a maximum of 50%.
 Earnings recognized under this formula consist of the highest average annual combined base salary and bonus ending on or before December 31, 2014.
 The FAE formula does not include long-term incentive compensation in earnings.
 Normal retirement age is 65; unreduced retirement benefits are available at age 62 for a participant that retires with at least ten years of service.
-None of the NEOs were eligible to retire with unreduced retirement benefits are available at age 55 with at least ten years of service.
-Hone of the NEOs were eligible to retire with unreduced retirement benefits are available at age 55 with at least ten years of service by 0.2% for each month by which the early retirement date precedes age 62.
+None of the NEOs were eligible to retire with unreduced retirement benefits as of December 31, 2012.
+Early retirement benefits are available at age 55 with at least ten years of service, reduced by 0.2% for each month by which the early retirement date precedes age 62.
 All NEOs are eligible for early retirement.
 Vesting under the respective plans requires three years of service.
 Benefits for Messrs.
 Darnis and Hayes include amounts accrued under different formulas of Carrier and Sundstrand predecessor plans, respectively, that have since been merged into UTC retirement plans.
 The Pratt & Whitney Canada Salaried & Executive Pension Plans utilize a FAE formula substantially similar to that used by the UTC Employee Retirement Plan and the PPP.
 Mr. Bellemare's compensation increases result in additional accrued benefits under the Pratt & Whitney Canada Salaried & Executive Employee Pension Plans.
 Changes to UTC's pension program that will take effect in 2015 are discussed in the CD&A on page 48.